Lam Research Software Engineer Salary in Greater Bengaluru | ₹1.57M-₹2.06M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Lam Research totals ₹2.06M per year.
-View the base salary, stock, and bonus breakdowns for Lam Research's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, equity, and bonus breakdowns for Lam Research's total compensation packages.
+Last updated: 10/2/2025

 Company